FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 — Bleacher Report (@BleacherReport) October 18, 2020

 Henry capped his incredible game with that overtime game-winner.
 Great for him.
 But with really good teams, it’s the little things that mean a lot.
-In this case, the backup left tackle Sambrailo’s seal block.
-Ryan Tannehill’s look-at-me wave that delayed the safety getting into the pig-pile.
+In this case, the backup left tackle Sambrailo’s seal block, and Ryan Tannehill’s look-at-me wave that delayed the safety getting into the pig-pile.

 Last point: I watched some tape of Tannehill over the weekend.
 I remember being in Titans camp in August, talking to people about Tannehill, and I was told the difference in the Titans started the week he took the job, a year ago this weekend.
 His communication, his quiet leadership, his ability to take over the team while not trampling on the demoted Marcus Mariota.
 Before he started his first game against the Chargers, Tannehill saw the game plan, and he saw one of the first passes.
 It happened to be a throw to tight end Jonnu Smith, starting from tight left of the formation, running diagonally upfield toward the right pylon.